avrelian/jasmine2-custom-message/README.md

 ```

 ## Front-end usage
-Just include `<script src="PATH-TO/jasmine-custom-message.js"></script>` into your HTML file after the script with jasmine itself.
+Include `<script src="PATH-TO/jasmine-custom-message.js"></script>` into your HTML file next to `jasmine` script.

 ## Node.js usage

-Install npm packet `jasmine-custom-message` and require it in your spec file as usual
+Install npm packet `jasmine-custom-message` and require it in your spec file
 ```
-var jasmineCustomMessage = require('jasmine-custom-message');
+require('jasmine-custom-message');
 ```
+You can save the value returned by `require` into a variable but it already is saved in `jasmine` object as `customMessage`.